Lily Evans had never really occurred to Sirius as a person before seventh year.

 "Lies," James said.

 "She just told me so.
 Said moving in with you would be absurd."
-Sirius couldn't keep the smirk off his face when she turned to glare at him.
+Sirius couldn't keep the smirk off his face.
 "Guess she doesn't think you're in it for the long haul."

 Evans's eyes narrowed at the challenging look he shot her.